SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

 A postman collection to quickly setup one of these should be accessible via the [SAP-samples Github](https://github.com/SAP-samples/upscale-commerce-open-payment-integration).
 Instructions on how to install a payment configuration using a postman collection can be found [here](https://github.com/SAP-samples/upscale-commerce-open-payment-integration/tree/main/postman/klarna/iframe).

-Please also be sure to fill in your config's gatewayProviderName (labelled as "Payment gateway name") as the string specified in klarna-checkout.component.ts above.
+Please also be sure to fill in your configuration's gatewayProviderName (labelled as "Payment gateway name") as the string specified in klarna-checkout.component.ts above.

 ![configure payment](./documentation/images/configure_payment.png)

 ## Testing